 Experience is to be reported separately for each insurer.
 Statistical agents are required to convert their internal company numbers to NAIC group and company code numbers if a state requests this in conjunction with a special report.
 (No standard reports provide insurer-specific information.)

-Type of Business (HO only)
+Type of Business

 Voluntary